Baked Salmon is a simple dish, perfect for a healthy light lunch or dinner. You’re going to love this easy salmon recipe!

 - Salmon – If you can get wild Alaskan salmon that’s great, totally do that.
 The best time of year to look for it at a reasonably price is July through September.
 If wild salmon is cost prohibitive, farm raised salmon is delicious too!

-- Seasoning – Salt and pepper, garlic salt, or seasoned salt are perfect simple seasonings for your baked salmon.
+- Seasoning – Salt and pepper, garlic salt, or seasoned salt are perfect simple seasonings for your salmon.
 I also like to sprinkle some fresh parsley at the end for a pop of color.

 How long do you cook salmon in the oven at 350?

 Baked salmon takes about 12 – 15 minutes to cook at 350 degrees.
 The time can vary some depending on the thickness of your salmon filets and whether you’re baking the filet whole or cutting it before baking.

 The salmon pictured in this post was baked at 350 degrees and it took exactly fifteen minutes.

 How long do you bake salmon in the oven at 375?

 At 375 degrees you’ll want to bake your salmon for about 11 – 14 minutes.
 Again, this can very depending on how thick your salmon is and whether it’s cut before baking.